-- Clinical and therapeutic services that assist formal (paid) and informal (unpaid) caregivers, support staff, or family members in carrying out individual treatment/support plans. - Professional services are those, and that are not covered by the Medicaid state plan, and are necessary to improve the individual's independence and inclusion in their community. - This service is not intended to instruct paid staff/family on the competencies relative to their field they are required to have or to provide training required to meet provider qualifications, but rather to support staff/family in meeting the individualized and specific needs of the waiver participant. - The person-centered service plan, developed by the case/resource manager in collaboration with the waiver participant and the waiver participant's staff/family, provides the high-level summary of services and goals for each specified waiver service. - The plan developed by the consultant provides step-by-step details necessary to reach a goal by implementing a specific course of supports by the participant's family or paid providers. - Consultation, such as assessment, the development, training and technical assistance to a home or community support plan, and monitoring of the provider and individual in the implementation of the plan, is provided to families or direct staff to meet the specific needs of the waiver participant as outlined in the waiver participant's personcentered service plan, including: - (a) Health and medication monitoring to report to the healthcare provider; - (b) Positioning and transfer; - (c) Basic and advanced instructional techniques; - (d) Augmentative communication systems; - (e) Consultation with potential referral resources (mental health crisis line or end-harm line); - (f) Diet and nutritional guidance; - (g) Disability information and education; - (h) Strategies for effectively and therapeutically interacting with the participant; - (i) Environmental consultation; - (j) Individual and family counseling; - (k) Assistive technology; and - (1) Parenting skills.
+Clinical and therapeutic services that assist unpaid caregivers and/or paid support staff in carrying out individual treatment/support plans, and that are not covered by the Medicaid state plan, and are necessary to improve the individual's independence and inclusion in their community.
+This service is not intended to instruct paid staff on the competencies relative to their field they are required to have or to provide training required to meet provider qualifications, but rather to support staff in meeting the individualized and specific needs of the waiver participant.
+The person-centered service plan, developed by the case/resource manager in collaboration with the waiver participant and the waiver participant's family, provides the high-level summary of services and goals for each specified waiver service.
+The plan developed by the consultant provides step-by-step details necessary to reach a goal by implementing a specific course of supports by the participant's family or paid providers.

+Consultation, such as assessment, the development, training and technical assistance to a home or community support plan, and monitoring of the provider and individual in the implementation of the plan, is provided to families or direct staff to meet the specific needs of the waiver participant as outlined in the waiver participant's personcentered service plan, including:

+- (a) Health monitoring;

+- (b) Positioning and transfer;

+- (c) Basic and advanced instructional techniques;

+- (d) Positive behavior support;

+- (e) Augmentative communication systems;

+- (f) Diet and nutritional guidance;

+- (g) Disability information and education;

+- (h) Strategies for effectively and therapeutically interacting with the participant;

+- (i) Environmental consultation;

+- (j) Individual and family counseling;

+- (k) Assistive technology; and

+- (l) Assistance with managing the family's daily schedule and home.

-Teleservice is an available service delivery option if chosen by the participant or their guardian (if appropriate), appropriately meets the participant's assessed needs as documented in their person-centered service plan and is provided within the scope of the service being delivered.
-This service may be received in person or via teleservice as identified in the PCSP.
-The waiver participant selects whether they want to receive the service in person, via teleservice, or a combination of both.
-Teleservice is a remote service delivery method where the service is delivered by the provider to the participant via phone, video, computer, or other technology and that the technology and data storage is HIPAA compliant.
+Remote service delivery is an available service delivery option if chosen by the participant or their guardian (if appropriate), appropriately meets the participant's assessed needs as documented in their PCSP and is provided within the scope of the service being delivered.
+Service may be received in person or via telehealth as identified in the person-centered service plan.
+The waiver participant selects whether they want to receive service in person, via telehealth, or a combination of both.
+Remote service delivery means that the service is delivered by the provider to the participant via phone, video, computer, or other technology and that the technology and data storage is HIPAA compliant.